minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 normalizer.json
 ***************

 The normalizers translate the output of a boefje into objects that fit the data model.
-Each normalizer defines what input it accepts and what it provides.
+Each normalizer defines what input it accepts and what object-types it provides.
 In the case of the shodan normalizer, it involves the entire output of the shodan boefje (created based on IP address), where findings and ports come out.
 The normalizer.json defines these:

 .. code-block:: json